bioconvert/bioconvert/.github/issue_template.md

-For bug reporting, please fill the form here below, otherwise, just remove this content.
+For bug reporting, please fill the form here below and set the label to "bug" in the right hand side.
+Otherwise, just remove this content and fill your issue as normal.

 ## Version of bioconvert